 For the past couple of years, I’ve been working on a book entitled The Dharma in Difficult Times, in which I wrestle with these very questions.
-I’m so happy (and relieved!) to announce that the book is finished, and will be widely available on January 11th, 2022.
+I’m so happy (and relieved!) to announce that the book was finished in January of 2022, and the paperback edition is now widely available.

 If you dig into the book, you’ll see that I’ve returned to the Bhagavad Gita as the centerpiece of my inquiry.
 Why?
 Because this is the one yoga scripture that speaks most urgently to our times.
 It is the one scripture that addresses the crucial intersection between personal fulfillment—or Self-Realization, which the yoga tradition has always privileged—and the renewed and urgent calls in our world for social justice, and enhanced concern for the common good—which we might call “collective fulfillment”.
 How do we balance retreat into the deepest recesses of the mind and heart, and advance into the public square that needs us so badly?
 How do these two work in tandem to produce an optimal world for all?

 Among the world’s great wisdom literature, the Bhagavad Gita makes perhaps the most forceful argument that personal fulfillment and the common good MUST arise together, or they will not arise at all.
 This is the argument I pursue in The Dharma in Difficult Times, attempting to wrest from the Gita its precious gems on this topic.

 I will tell you candidly that no book project has kicked my butt harder than this one.
 These questions force us to dig deep, don’t they?
 I hope that you’ll find my own personal wrestling match with these great questions of some use to you and your community.